Logo

 Québec – Around the Gaspé Peninsula

-Our journey through the province of Québec (which is the French part of Canada) begins at the international airport of Montréal.
-A first detour leads us to Mont-Tremblant, the most famous ski resort in eastern Canada.
-The Village, a colorful little settlement free of cars and looking like Disneyland, even has a small cable car to overcome the height difference in town.
+Our journey through the province of Québec and thus through the French part of Canada begins at the international airport of Montréal.
+A first side trip leads us to Mont-Tremblant, the most famous ski resort in eastern Canada.
+The Village, a colorful, car-free and Disneyland-like settlement, even has a small cable car to overcome the height difference in town.

 We continue through the Laurentian mountains to Shawinigan, the central town in the Mauricie region.
-Next destination is Trois-Rivières, the oldest industrial city in Canada and hub of the Canadian paper industry.
-Besides the approximately 760 m2 of frescoes showing the city’s history, a visit to Boréalis, a modern museum about the history of the paper industry in the city, can be recommended.
-The first highlight of this trip is Québec City, the capital of the province.
-We reserve a whole day for visiting the old town around the impressive Fairmont Le Château Frontenac.
+Next destination is Trois-Rivières, the oldest industrial city in Canada.
+Besides the approximately 760 m2 of frescoes depicting the city’s history, a visit to Boréalis, a modern museum about the history of the city’s paper industry, can be recommended.
+The first highlight of the trip is Québec City, the capital of the province.
+We take a whole day to explore the old town around the impressive Fairmont Le Château Frontenac.

-We follow the St. Lawrence River on the northern shore, passing the Parc de la Chute-Montmorency and the huge pilgrimage church of Sainte-Anne-de-Beaupré.
-We add detours to the bird paradise of Cap Tourmente and the small artists’ village Baie-Saint-Paul, cross the Saguenay Fjord and finally reach Tadoussac, the center of whale watching.
-In Les Escoumins we take a car ferry to Trois-Pistoles on the other side.
-After a stopover in Rimouski, the only larger city on this side of the river, we arrive at Mont-Joli, gateway to the Gaspésie.
+We follow the St. Lawrence River along the northern bank, past the Parc de la Chute-Montmorency and the huge pilgrimage church of Sainte-Anne-de-Beaupré.
+We add a detour to the bird paradise Cap Tourmente and the small artists’ village Baie-Saint-Paul, cross the Saguenay Fjord and finally reach Tadoussac, the center of whale watching.
+In Les Escoumins we take the car ferry to Trois-Pistoles on the south bank and, after a stopover in Rimouski, the only larger city on this side of the river, we reach Mont-Joli, gateway to the Gaspésie.

-The cities now following are the main tourist attractions of the region.
-Gaspé, which gave its name to the peninsula, owns the only wooden cathedral in North America and – most important – the “Birthplace of Canada”.
-In a beautifully designed park, a stone cross and a few historic houses remind us of the French explorer Jacques Cartier, but also of former native Mi’kmaqs.
+The two towns that follow are the main tourist attractions of the region.
+Gaspé, which gave the peninsula its name, features the only wooden cathedral in North America and – most importantly – the “Birthplace of Canada”.
+In a beautifully designed park, a stone cross and a few historic houses commemorate the French explorer Jacques Cartier, but also the Mi’kmaqs who used to live here.

-Only an hour’s drive later, Percé turns out to be the first real touristic destination on this journey.
-This is mainly due to the huge Percé Rock and of course due to Île-Bonaventure, where about 60.000 gannets are breeding next to many other bird species.
-The rock can be passed by boat; the island, declared as a national park, offers three nice hiking trails.
+Just an hour’s drive later, Percé turns out to be the first real touristic destination on this journey.
+This is mainly due to the huge Percé Rock and, of course, to Île-Bonaventure, where around 60.000 gannets breed among many other bird species.
+The rock can be surrounded by excursion boat; the island, designated as a national park, has three nice hiking trails.

-The following places are called L’Anse-à-Beaufils (with a small historic merchant’s shop), Chandler, Bonaventure (with a red and white lighthouse) and New Richmond, a “Gallic village” where people speak English – which is completely untypical for the region.
+The second half of the route runs for quite a while along the densely populated Gulf of St. Lawrence.
+The following towns are called L’Anse-à-Beaufils (with a small historic general store), Chandler, Bonaventure (with a red and white lighthouse) and New Richmond, a “Gallic village” where people speak English, which is completely untypical for the region.
 Crossing the Van Horne Bridge in Pointe-à-la-Croix leads to Campbellton already located in the province of New Brunswick.

-We now turn inland to Matapédia where we have a great view of the confluence of Matapédia and Restigouche River from the modern Deux-Rivières lookout.
-Via Routhierville with its red, covered wooden bridge and the small town of Amqui we finally get back to the St. Lawrence River in Mont-Joli.
+We turn inland again.
+In Matapédia, the modern Deux-Rivières Lookout offers a great view of the confluence of the Matapédia and Restigouche Rivers.
+Via Routhierville with its red, covered wooden bridge and the centrally located small town of Amqui, we finally get back to the St. Lawrence River again in Mont-Joli.

-Once again we pass Québec City on Autoroute 20 and finally reach Montréal, the second largest city of Canada.
-We recommend to climb Mont Royal and enjoy the fantastic view of the city.
-Follow the traces of the late singer Leonard Cohen, who lived in Montréal for a long time.
-Or simply stroll through the streets of this interesting city, where we finish our round trip to Québec and the Gaspésie.
+Once again we pass Québec City on Autoroute 20 and are soon back in Montréal, Canada’s second largest city.
+We climb Mont Royal and enjoy the fantastic view of the large city; then we follow the footsteps of the late singer Leonard Cohen, whose home was Montréal for a long time.
+Our tour of Québec and the Gaspésie ends with a stroll through the busy streets of this interesting city.

 Route Description